benben555/LPESCP/README.md

 make -v
 perl -v
 ```
-If gcc, make and perl have been installed, the version number should be showed as follows:
+If gcc, make and perl have been installed, the version number will be showed as follows:
 ```
 gcc  -> 9.4.0
 make -> 4.2.1